 Identify Actionable Metrics, Avoid Vanity Metrics

-Digital marketers must avoid the temptations of “vanity metrics,” to borrow an idea from entrepreneur and best-selling author Eric Ries.
-In The Lean Startup, Ries defines vanity metrics as the numbers that give the rosiest possible picture of a business.
+Digital marketers must avoid the temptations of ‘vanity metrics.’
+In his New York Times bestseller, The Lean Startup, author Eric Ries defines vanity metrics as the numbers that give the rosiest possible picture of a business.
 These metrics wreak havoc, he says, “because they prey on a weakness of the human mind.”

 Growing traffic or revenue might make you feel good, but they don’t necessarily tell you whether your business model is sustainable.
 If you’re selling ads against traffic, then the number of page visits is important.
 But if you’re aiming at conversions, your goal should be high-intent traffic, not just any traffic.